 'Tis the season for pumpkins.
 Cute or spooky, carved or painted, candlelit or au naturale, Halloween pumpkins can be spotted on doorsteps, front porches, and sidewalks all around the country.
 But what happens to those pumpkins once the trick-or-treaters put away their costumes for the year?

-Of the 1.3 billion pumpkins produced in the U.S., a lot are simply thrown away after the holiday, and that ends up contributing a sizable chunk to our greenhouse gas emissions, according to the Department of Energy.
-But just because Halloween is over doesn't mean that your pumpkin is no longer useful or needs to go into the trash bin.
+Of the 1.3 billion pumpkins produced in the U.S., a lot are simply thrown away after the holiday, and that can contribute to our greenhouse gas emissions, reports NPR.
+But just because Halloween is over doesn't mean your pumpkin needs to go into the trash bin.
 In fact there are so many ways to repurpose that holiday staple that you may have a hard time choosing.

-From food to fun, here are 22 great ways to put your Halloween pumpkin to good use all season long.
+From food to fun, here are 22 great ways to put your Halloween pumpkin to good use.

 - Pumpkin pie

 - Pumpkin butter